cansu-freeman/cansu-freeman/README.md

 - 💻 I'm currently working on a ML project involving image processing.
 - 📚 I am a graduate math student at Georgetown University.
 - 📊 I also work as a programmer/statistician full-time.
-- 💬 Ask me about Python or my favorite IDE :)
 - 🧿 Fun fact: my name is pronounced {jon-su} because it is Turkish